 Please add a comment in the issue about what testing you did with your change so a committer can understand what testing was done before they merge it in.

 If possible, please include tests that validate your changes and catch any future regressions.
 Most repositories have a

 tests/ directory that includes the tests for that component.

-When contributing, please have your commit messages begin with the JIRA id and relevant platform (if appropriate) followed by a description of the commit.
-Here are two examples:
+When contributing, please start your commit messages with the the issue ID (if there is one) and relevant platform (if appropriate) followed by a description of the commit.
+Issue IDs on GitHub should be prefixed with

-CB-2345 android: Improved exec bridge by using strings instead of JSON CB-3456 all: Fixed plugin loading paths that start with /
+GH-2345 android: Improved exec bridge by using strings instead of JSON GH-3456 all: Fixed plugin loading paths that start with /

 You are highly encouraged to describe your git commit with enough detail for someone else to understand it.
 In doing so, your commit message can consist of multiple lines.
 However, it also is highly encouraged that the first line of your commit message not exceed 50 characters.
 This is because some of the tooling that sits on top of git (such as the httpd apps that let you browse the repos) assumes that the first line is top-level summary that is 50 characters or less.
 Thus there will be highlighting and truncating of the commit message using these assumptions and it will look weird if these assumptions are not kept.
 There should also be a blank line between the summary and any further description.
 For example, here is a good commit message: